unlimitedsola/SolaNFC/README.md

 ### Prerequisites

-- Java Development Kit(JDK) 17 or higher
+- Java Development Kit(JDK) 21 or higher
-- Intellij IDEA 2023.1 or above
+- IntelliJ IDEA 2024.1 or above

 ### Installation

 1. Clone this repository
-2. Import as Intellij IDEA project via `build.gralde` file.
+2. Import as IntelliJ IDEA project via `build.gralde` file.
-3. Wait for Intellij IDEA while creating the project structure.
+3. Wait for IntelliJ IDEA while creating the project structure.
 4. Create your script inside `scripts/custom` folder.

 ### Code Completion

-Intellij IDEA should provide you code completion automatically.
+IntelliJ IDEA should provide you with code completion automatically.

 ### Your first line of code